Invariant random subgroups of groups acting on rooted trees: Fixed points and orbit-closures of IRS's

-When $\eta$ is not finitary there are two points where the above argument fails: \begin{enumerate}[i)] \item the trees $T_{v_i}$ are not moved rigidly; \item the $n^{\textrm{th}}$ level might not witness that $\widetilde{x}_0$ is moved by $\eta$. \end{enumerate}
+{\bf Non-finitary case.} When $\eta$ is not finitary there are two points where the previous argument has to be adapted: \begin{enumerate}[i)] \item the trees $T_{v_i}$ are not moved rigidly; \item the $n^{\textrm{th}}$ level might not witness that $\widetilde{x}_0$ is moved by $\eta$. \end{enumerate}

-Notice however that \ref{problem:rigid}) is not a real problem as we have fixed $\eta$ and this fixes an isomorphism between $T_{v_i}$ and $T_{v_j}$.
-The full generality of Lemma \ref{lemma:branch_zero_probability} (with $f=\eta \vert_{T_{v_i} \to T_{v_j}}$) ensures that the probability of randomizing $\eta$-compatible colorings for $T_{v_i}$ and $T_{v_j}$ is 0 even if $\gamma$ is not finitary.